sera619/PassTreasure/README.md

 - Modern and clean **PySide6** UI
 - Auto-logout with adjustable timer
 - Custom categories for password organization
 - Fast search and filtering
+- Custom notice for each password

 ### 🔧 Additional Tools
 - Password generator with real-time strength analysis
 - Manual and automatic vault backups
 - Import passwords from Firefox and Chrome
 - Robust error handling and logging
+- Export passwords as .json or .csv
 ---

 ## 📦 Installation